 Calle Can Sunyer, 48

 Joseph Roca is the head sommelier at the World’s Best Restaurant, surely a position that every wine professional would crave?
-Moreover, he presides over one of the world’s greatest and cosmopolitan wine lists, containing over 2,600 different wines, of which half of those are from outside of Spain.
-He has dedicated his career to offering each and every guest a truly harmonious, seamless food & wine matching experience, working tirelessly with his two brothers in the kitchen to ensure that Can Roca’s dishes work perfectly with his selection of wines.
+Moreover, he presides over one of the world’s most excellent and cosmopolitan wine lists, containing over 2,600 different wines, of which half of those are from outside of Spain.
+He has dedicated his career to offering every guest a truly harmonious, seamless food & wine matching experience, working tirelessly with his two brothers in the kitchen to ensure that Can Roca’s dishes work perfectly with his selection of wines.

 Carrer de la Diputació, 249